Correction: The previous cast list was incomplete and has been updated.

 Homer Independent Press

 The Homer High School Choir Program performs “Footloose” as this year’s school musical.
-Held in the Mariner Theatre March 19, 20 and 21, the musical centers around the small town of Beaumont, Indiana, where dancing has been outlawed on the charge of immorality.
+Held in the Mariner Theater March 19, 20 and 21, the musical centers around the small town of Beaumont, Indiana, where dancing has been outlawed on the charge of immorality.
 Ren McCormack, the new kid from Chicago, must help the people of Beaumont to relearn dancing, as well as learn for himself what it is to love and grieve.

-Kyle Schneider, musical director and choir teacher, when asked why he chose “Footloose” as this year’s production, said, “This year we happen to have a very large incoming class of freshmen, many of whom were dancers,” and that “The choice of ‘Footloose’ as a production was something that we landed on because it tells an incredible story of how different groups of people process grief.”
+Kyle Schneider, musical director and choir teacher, when asked why he chose “Footloose” as this year’s production, said, “This year we happen to have a very large incoming class of freshmen, many of whom were dancers.
+The choice of ‘Footloose’ as a production was something that we landed on because it tells an incredible story of how different groups of people process grief.”

 “We were actually rehearsing out in the Homer High School Commons or in the Green Room.
 And while that is very common for other productions, that is not the norm for our production,” Schneider said. “…Being able to be back in the space was really important to us, and we were very, very relieved when that was the case.
 And thankfully, you know, the stage is safe.”